Five Emotions You Can Use in Your Next B2B PR Campaign

 Feel free to carry on the conversation by connecting with me on LinkedIn.

-The author: Tom Leatherbarrow is a Director at WPR Agency, specialising in strategies and content marketing for B2B audiences.
+The author: Tom Leatherbarrow is a Director at WPR, specialising in strategies and content marketing for B2B audiences.